CantonLinux/cantonlinux.org/about.md

 ---
 # About {{site.orgname}}

 This is an informally-organized group.
-We are active in the Free Software / Open Source software community around Canton, Ohio, USA.
+We are active in the Free Software / Open Source software community around Canton, Ohio, US, with members from around the world.

 If you work in a Windows only shop and are absolutely certain you will never use Linux, you need to join this group.
 Microsoft Windows has adopted